Long-Horizon Multi-Robot Rearrangement Planning for Construction Assembly: Method

 \subsubsection{Backtracking}

-At this stage, we already checked all robots $R_l$, and possible task assignments.
-Since we assume that if a part $o_l$ fulfills all the constraints to be able to be placed (i.e. $\phi(o_l; \mathcal{O}^{l-1})\le 0$), we assume that any infeasibility at this stage must be caused by previously placed objects.
-Thus, we do not choose a different object $o'_l$ at step $l$ to place, since placing additional objects will never make the placement of $o_l$ feasible.
+At this stage, all robots $R_l$, and possible task assignments were checked.
+Thus, any infeasibility at this stage must be caused by previously placed objects, since a selected part $o_l$ fulfills all the constraints to be able to be placed, i.e., $\phi(o_l; \mathcal{O}^{l-1})\le 0$, and placing additional objects can never make placement of $o_l$ feasible.
 Instead, we backtrack to rewind previously placed objects until a valid solution to place object $o_l$ can be found.

-In general, the methods we use for generating keyframes or motion paths can not prove infeasibility of a specific discrete assignment $R_l$, $o_l$, $\big\{s_{r, K^{l-1}_{r}+1:K^l_r}\big\}_{r\in R_l}$ (either due to non-convexity of the optimization problem, or due to early stopping of the sampling-based path planning).
-Hence, we keep a list of all such assignments that we determined to be infeasible before, to revisit them in a deprioritized manner if still no solutions in the remaining discrete assignments can be found.
-This allows us to explore more promising decisions, while still guaranteeing that a solution will be found eventually, if it exists.